-The education and prevention strategies (including strategies specifically aimed at cyberbullying and identity-based bullying including homophobic and transphobic bulling,) that will be used by the school are as follows:St Anne's will promote a preventative approach to bullying by implementing the following:
+The education and prevention strategies (including strategies specifically aimed at cyberbullying and identity-based bullying including homophobic and transphobic bullying,) that will be used by the school are as follows: St Anne's will promote a preventative approach to bullying by implementing the following:

-- Developing a whole school Anti-Bullying Policy in collaboration with the whole school community of all staff, pupils, parents and Board of Management. - All teachers will implement the Social, Personal & Health Education (S.P.H.E.) programme; this includes the Stay Safe, Walk Tall and Alive O programme. - A copy of the school's Anti-Bullying Policy and Code of Behaviour will be given to the parents of the incoming Junior Infants at Parents morning.
-New parents will be required to sign an undertaking which supports the policy.
-The revised policy will be circulated to all current parents on an initial basis and their support for the policy will be sought. - This Anti-Bullying Policy and the school's Code of Behaviour will be available online to all parents and others on the school's website stannesardclough.ie - The following anti-bullying initiatives will take place in the school annually: - Each class will devise classroom rules at the beginning of each year which will promote inclusion, acceptance of difference and respect for one another.
-Children from 1st class upwards will sign their acceptance of the Class Code. - Lessons which deal specifically with bullying will be undertaken in each class, with an emphasis on openness and discussion in this area at an ageappropriate level - The whole school community will be encouraged to become a 'reporting school' whereby everyone is encouraged to report/speak out if they are being bullied or if they witness a bullying situation.
+- Reviewing regularly how we promote a positive school culture and agree on whole-school approaches to prevention of bullying and developing/showing respect for all members of our community (see appendix 2 for review documents) - Arranging activities for Anti-bullying week and Safer Internet day each year - Developing a whole school Anti-Bullying Policy in collaboration with the whole school community of all staff, pupils, parents and Board of Management. - All teachers will implement the Social, Personal & Health Education (S.P.H.E.) programme; this includes the Stay Safe, Walk Tall and Grow in Love programme. - A copy of the school's Anti-Bullying Policy and Code of Behaviour will be available on the School Website and noted in the School Booklet each year.

+The following anti-bullying initiatives will take place in the school annually:

+- Each class will revise school rules and devise classroom rules at the beginning of each year which will promote inclusion, acceptance of difference and respect for one another. - Lessons which deal specifically with bullying will be undertaken in each class, with an emphasis on openness and discussion in this area at an ageappropriate level (eg surveys, role play, written activities) and regular check-ins with children and parents - The whole school community will be encouraged to become a 'Reporting School' whereby everyone is encouraged to report/speak out if they are being bullied or if they witness a bullying situation.
 (When children inform a teacher of a 'bullying situation' which occurred outside of school time, the teacher will advise the child to inform his/her parents.
 The child will be encouraged to ask for their support in resolving the situation.
-The teacher will also inform the parents herself).
-Staff will take a pro-active stance regarding bullying by conducting class surveys (anonymous) asking pupils if they have been bullied; if they have seen anyone being bullied; if so, who, when, what was done, where and by whom?
-(These will be carried out intermittently throughout the school year.
-All children will be asked to write something in order to preserve anonymity) - On a daily basis the school "Yard Notebook" will be checked by all class teachers, so that any incident occurring in the playground and recorded in the notebook will be communicated to the teachers involved. - All teachers involved in yard duty/supervision of children who are suspected of being involved in or a victim of bullying, will be informed of the situation. - Discussion of the underlying principles of the school's Anti-Bullying Policy and Code of Behaviour will occasionally form part of the agenda of staff meetings. - From time to time guest speakers with an expertise in the area of bullying-prevention (e.g. Bernardos / Web Wise) will be invited to address pupils, staff and parents.
+The teacher will also inform the parents). - On a daily basis the school "Yard Notebook" will be checked by all class teachers, so that incidents occurring in the playground and recorded in the notebook will be monitored.
+All teachers involved in yard duty/supervision of children who are suspected of being involved in or a victim of bullying, will be informed of the situation. - Discussion of the underlying principles of the school's Anti-Bullying Policy and Code of Behaviour will form part of the agenda of staff meetings. - From time to time guest speakers with an expertise in the area of bullying-prevention (e.g. Bernardos / Web Wise) will be invited to address pupils, staff and parents.